Joe2308/hooplife-ms4/TESTING.md

 ## Checking Out:
 * The checkout page has been tested to ensure invalid form info or credit card details cannot be used
+* It is important to note that I have used the test version of Stripe and so it will only accept a test credit card details.
+Type 4242424242 in that order until all credit card details are filled out.
 * The checkout process has been tested thoroughly to ensure the order is processed and sent to the user's profile

 ## **[BACK TO TOP](#content-quick-links)** *